pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_rn_1_4.md

 * AWS support
 * Ops Manager saves its state to an EBS volume
-* A new field exists to input an SSH keypair name and value
+* A new field exists to input an SSH key pair name and value
 * New Selector field allows for different sets of fields to be chosen
 * Resource page for IaaS that have instance types shows a list of instance types with defaults
 * Delete installation is performed via BOSH delete rather than writing directly to IaaS API